-After discharge, you'll make daily visits to the infusion center for a period of time.
-The visits usually last one to two hours but may be as long as six hours.
-Your team will schedule your first infusion-center appointment before your hospital discharge.
+You'll make daily visits to the infusion center for a period of time.
+The visits usually last at least one to two hours but may be as long as six hours.
+Your team will schedule your first infusion-center appointment before your discharge.
 At your visits, infusion center nurses will check your lab values, check your vital signs and administer IV fluids, medications or blood products as needed.

-Caring for Your Central Venous Catheter
+Caring for Your Tunneled Catheter